Acceptable use of college technology resources

 The Southern Association of Colleges and Schools Commission on Colleges should be contacted only if there is evidence that appears to support the College's significant non-compliance with a requirement or standard.

 Pasco-Hernando State College subscribes to and endorses equal employment and educational opportunity.
 Its policies and practices will ensure non-discriminatory treatment of all persons without regard to race, color, age, religion, marital status, gender, disability, or national origin.

 Under Florida law, email addresses are public records.
 If you do not want your email address released in response to a public records request, do not send electronic mail to this entity.
 Instead, contact this office by phone or in writing.

 PHSC encourages the use of this site and other PHSC sites, regardless of domain address, as a way to share information and knowledge in support of the college’s mission.
 Site content is subject to change without notice.
 While most sites are publicly accessible, certain services and information offered online may be restricted to specific users or segments of the PHSC population.

 Thank you for visiting the Pasco-Hernando State College website.
 Your privacy is very important to us.
 Simply stated, our policy is to collect no personal information about you when you visit our website unless you affirmatively choose to make such information available to us.

-When you visit our website, our web server automatically recognizes only the Internet domain and IP address from which you accessed our website.
+When you visit our websites (www.PHSC.edu, WISE, myPHSC) or mobile app, our servers automatically recognize only the Internet domain and IP address from which you accessed our website.
 This information does not result in the identification of your personal email address or other personal information.